cucapra/capra-public/src/research/visionmode/index.md

 Mark Buckler, Suren Jayasuriya, and Adrian Sampson.
 Reconfiguring the Imaging Pipeline for Computer Vision.
+To appear
-In the IEEE International Conference on Computer Vision (ICCV), 2017.
+in the IEEE International Conference on Computer Vision (ICCV), 2017.

 [preprint PDF][paper], [supplementary material PDF][supp]